thedataincubator/congress-api/README.md

 # Congress [![Build Status](https://travis-ci.org/thedataincubator/congress-api.svg?branch=master)](https://travis-ci.org/thedataincubator/congress-api)
- This is the API address for propublica(https://projects.propublica.org/api-docs/congress-api/):
-This repo is a python package to access the propublica API.
+This repo is a python package to access the [Propublica API](https://projects.propublica.org/api-docs/congress-api/).

 To get started clone the repo locally and
 1. Ask Zach to get permissions to push branches